 With a student-centered approach, the Social Justice Programming & Cross Cultural Engagement Intercultural Center (SPXCE, pronounced "space") works to foster a more inclusive, equitable, and affirming MIT campus climate.
 As a collaborative initiative between the Office of Multicultural Programs and LBGTQ@MIT, the SPXCE provides intersectional social justice education, support, community-building, and leadership development.
 The SPXCE serves as a place where students can feel at home and exist in their wholeness while exploring all of their identities authentically with compassion and care.

-SPXCE Intercultural Center, W31-110, Open M-F, 10:00am-8:00pm https://spxce.mit.edu/ campus programming, provide confidential one-on-one counseling, and advise student religious organizations.
+SPXCE Intercultural Center, W31-110, Open M-F, 10:00am-8:00pm https://spxce.mit.edu/

 Spiritual Support: MIT Office of Religious, Spiritual, and Ethical Life (ORSEL)